Berislav Grgić: Career in Norway

 Grgić worked at St Sunniva School and as chaplain at St. Olav's Cathedral, Oslo, from 2000 and 2001 respectively before leaving Norway shortly for the Roman Catholic Archdiocese of Munich and Freising in 2007.
 He was appointed prelate of Tromsø on 18 December 2008 and consecrated as bishop by Bernt Ivar Eidsvig on 28 March the following year.
 The consecration took place in a special booth in the Protestant Tromsø Cathedral because the Catholic one was too small.
 It was attended by the Ambassador of Bosnia and Herzegovina to Norway Elma Kovačević and by Croats from all of Norway.

 Grgić is the first non-German Bishop of Tromsø.
-Though his bishopric is as large as the entire Bosnia and Herzegovina, it is very sparsely populated, so he spends most of his time travelling by aeroplane.
-A majority of 5505 Catholics in his bishopric are not Norwegians, but only four are Bosnian Croats.
+Though his bishopric is as large as the entire Bosnia and Herzegovina, it is very sparsely populated, so he spends most of his time traveling by airplane.
+A majority of 5,505 Catholics in his bishopric are not Norwegians, but only four are Bosnian Croats.
 In addition to his mother tongue, Grgić speaks Italian, German, English and Norwegian.
+His resignation for health reasons was accepted by Pope Francis on 31 August 2023.